 The latter was released first, condemning in the strongest possible terms the chants by a group of Chelsea supporters of “Salah is a bomber” that were captured and shared online ahead of their team’s Europa League match against Slavia Prague on April 10, just three days before Chelsea’s trip to Anfield.
 The former came later after news broke of the ex-Liverpool captain’s passing and was met with an outpouring of grief online.

-Buried among the reminiscences and glowing obituaries was the odd mention of an interview Smith gave in which he made comments so brazenly racist that upon first reading, one might be forgiven for assuming he must have been joking.
+Buried among the reminiscences and glowing obituaries was the odd mention of an interview Smith gave in which he made comments so openly racist that upon first reading, one might be forgiven for assuming he must have been joking.
 But he wasn’t; it was not burpy, alcohol-fuelled bleating or heat-of-the-moment rage bubbling over into shouty abuse – these were the considered thoughts of a man who made over 600 appearances for Liverpool, many as captain, and won nine major honours in doing so.

 The interview, with author Dave Hill for his biography of John Barnes, Out of His Skin: The John Barnes Phenomenon, took place in 1988 and was recorded by Hill, whom Smith would later attempt to sue.
 But the comments, made about black former Liverpool player Howard Gayle, were published in Hill’s bestseller a year later and Smith’s views were sealed in ink: